 - Built-in USB media player for up to 4K video playback

 - Comes with one Wi-Fi dongle; you can buy a second and connect them simultaneously to a mobile device and a network (for Alexa or Google Assistant control)

 - 1-year warranty; 90-days on lamp

 Color Modes.
 The UHD52ALV offers five color preset modes for SDR plus one User mode.
 In addition, there's one mode each for HDR10, HLG, and 3D plus a separate User mode for 3D.
-Using default settings, the SDR User mode gave virtually identical results to Cinema mode in both subjective tests and measurements using Portrait Displays CalMAN color calibration software, a Murideo Six-G signal generator, and an X-Rite i1Pro2 photospectrometer.
+Using default settings, the SDR User mode gave virtually identical results to Cinema mode in both subjective tests and measurements using Portrait Displays Calman software, a Murideo Six-G signal generator, and an X-Rite i1Pro2 photospectrometer.